scottish-government-design-system/designsystem.gov.scot/get-started/tracking.md

 The developer can set the data attribute manually in the component's markup.
 The script will only add a data attribute if one is not already there.

 For example, if you had a button with a very long text, you might want to shorten that attribute value.
-If you specify the 'data-button' attribute in your markup before calling `tracking.init()`, the script will not change that value.
+If you specify the `data-button` attribute in your markup before calling `tracking.init()`, the script will not change that value.

 {% highlight html %}
 <button class="ds_button" data-button="button-start-here">